 Once issued, an Exclusionary Order shall remain in effect until terminated by the University, unless otherwise specified in the Order.
 Not less than one year from the date of issuance of the Order, the Subject may file a written petition for termination of the Order with the Chief of Police of the University.
 If the decision of the Chief of Police on the petition is adverse to the Subject, the Subject may file a written appeal, within seven university business days after such decision is issued, with the President’s Chief of Staff.
 Such review shall be limited to the written record unless the Chief of Staff, in his or her sole discretion, orders a hearing.

-If the Subject is identified as a current student of the university, then a copy of the Order shall be promptly provided to the Director of the Office of Conflict Resolution and Student Conduct Services/Assistant Dean of Students.
+If the Subject is identified as a current student of the university, then a copy of the Order shall be promptly provided to the Director of the Student Resolution Center.
 If the Subject is identified as a current employee of the university, then a copy of the Order shall be promptly delivered to the Executive Director of Human Resource Services.